Northeastern-Electric-Racing/PM-Dashboard-v2/README.md

 Ensure you stash, reset, or commit your changes before changing branches, unless you want to bring your changes to the other branch.
 Use `git checkout main` to switch back to the main branch.

+### Writing Code

+Comment your code with JSDoc and inline comments to help others understand your code.

+Test your code to the best of your ability and avoid writing overly complex code.

+Follow good coding practices taught in Fundies 1 and Fundies 2.

 ### Creating a Commit

 Commit early and often (within reason) to properly save your work and to make your changes more easily separable.